-Under the jurisdiction of the forthcoming Community and Economic Development Department, this Division protects and promotes the health and welfare of County residents and visitors by providing environmental health services through programs involving land use and development evaluation, food service sanitation, solid and liquid waste management, hazardous material control, housing, recreation areas, water supply, vector control, and related issues.
+Under the jurisdiction of the Community and Economic Development Department, this Division protects and promotes the health and welfare of County residents and visitors by providing environmental health services through programs involving land use and development evaluation, food service sanitation, solid and liquid waste management, medical waste and body art/tattoo, hazardous material control, substandard housing, recreation health including camps, public pools/spas, small water systems, nuisance complaints, and related special projects.
 Consultation and enforcement activities ensure maintenance of Federal, State and local standards to protect and promote personal health and prevent environmental degradation.

 The Madera County Environmental Health Division is designated as the Solid Waste Local Enforcement Agency (LEA).
 The funding for this function is generated from tipping fees at the Fairmead Landfill.
-The Division is also the Local Primary Agency (LPA) for the Small Water Systems in Madera County.
-Funding for this Program is generated from new permits and annual fees.
+The Division is also the Local Primacy Agency (LPA) for the Small Water Systems in Madera County.
+Funding for this Program is generated from new permits and annual operating permit fees.

 The Environmental Health Division is also designated as the Certified Unified Program Agency (CUPA).
 This Program was established by SB 1082, and is a unified hazardous waste and hazardous materials management regulatory program.
-This Program consolidates the requirements of six existing programs, including Hazardous Materials Business Plans, Risk Management and Prevention Planning, Underground Storage Tank Program, Aboveground Petroleum Storage Act Requirements for Spill Prevention, Control and Countermeasure Plans, Hazardous Waste Generator Programs, the California Fire Code, Hazardous Materials Management Plan, and Hazardous Material Inventory Statement.
+This Program consolidates the requirements of six existing programs, including Hazardous Materials Business Plans, Risk Management and Prevention Planning, Underground Storage Tank Program, Aboveground Petroleum Storage Act Requirements for Spill Prevention, Control and Countermeasure Plans, Hazardous Waste Generator Programs, the California Fire Code, and the California Environmental Reporting System (CERS).

 - Hazardous Materials Release Response Plans and Inventories (Business Plans): The hazardous materials business program ensures that accurate information is available so that communities may be informed regarding the hazardous materials that are handled and/or stored at a business.
 Each business that handles 55 gallons or more of a liquid, 500 pounds or more of a solid, or 200 cubic feet or more of a compressed gas, or any quantity of an Acutely Hazardous Material (AHM) must establish a business plan for emergency response to a release or threatened release of a hazardous material.
-The CUPA provides this information to emergency rescue personnel. - California Accidental Release Prevention (CalARP) Program: The purpose of the CalARP program is to prevent accidental releases of substances that can cause serious harm to the public and the environment, to minimize the damage if releases do occur, and to satisfy community right-to-know laws.
+The CUPA makes this information available to emergency response personnel. - California Accidental Release Prevention (CalARP) Program: The purpose of the CalARP program is to prevent accidental releases of substances that can cause serious harm to the public and the environment, to minimize the damage if releases do occur, and to satisfy community right-to-know laws.
 This is accomplished by requiring businesses that handle more than a threshold quantity of a regulated substance as listed in the regulations to develop a Risk Management Plan (RMP).
 An RMP is a detailed engineering analysis of the potential accidental factors present at a business and the mitigation measures that can be implemented to reduce this accident potential.